 From time to time, a post may also be archived under one of the other categories.

-After teaching at a women’s college for over 25 years, I tend to use “she” as the default pronoun, especially when referring to students.
+Having taught at a women’s college since 1985, I tend to use “she” as the default pronoun, especially when referring to students.

 For those who may wonder, the photographs punctuating this site are mine unless otherwise credited.